tt-design-studio/micro-smartport/README.md

 ## SD Card Configuration

 Files in the formats of ".po", ".hdv", ".2mg" up to 32 MB are supported.
-Up to four files are supported
+Up to four files are supported.

+There are two ways to set up the sd card:

-1. Use Config.txt file
+1. Use config.txt file
 2. Name files as `PART1.po`, `PART2.po`, `PART3.po`, `PART4.po`

 ### Config.txt Text File Format